cellux/blog/contents/articles/introduction-to-luajit-part-1/index.md

 As the example shows, an element which belongs to an already assigned index (`1`) may be later overwritten by explicit specification of the same integer key (`[1]=8`).

-Internally, table elements indexed by integers are kept separately (in an *array part*) from elements indexed by other types (*hash part*).
+Internally, table elements indexed by integers are kept separately (in an *array part*) from elements indexed by other types (the *hash part*).
 This ensures optimal efficiency for both use cases.

 ###### Control structures: the for..in loop

-The `for..in` loop can be used to iterate over a series of values provided by an *iterator* (the full meaning of this will be explained later).
+The `for..in` loop can be used to iterate over a series of values provided by an *iterator function* (the semantics will be explained later).

 It's typically used like this: